NexusSW/lxd-common/README.md

 * your user account to be in the lxd group
 * a client certificate and key located in ~/.config/lxc/ named client.crt and client.key
 * and that certificate to be trusted by the LXD host via `lxc config trust add ~/.config/lxc/client.crt`
-* a decent internet connection.
+* _recommended_:  a decent internet connection.
 Most of the test time is spent in downloading images and spinning up containers.
 So the quicker your filesystem and internet, the quicker the tests will run.
 As a benchmark, Travis runs the integration tests in (presently) ~6-7 minutes, which includes installation and setup time.
 If feasible, set your LXD up to use BTRFS to speed up the nesting tests.

 Refer to [spec/provision_recipe.rb](https://github.com/NexusSW/lxd-common/blob/master/spec/provision_recipe.rb) (Chef) if you need hints on how to accomplish this setup.